 Along the way, you’ll stop at the Trolley Display Building for a 15 minute look at the development of streetcars through the Trolley Era (1890-1950).
 Learn what makes a streetcar a trolley, find out about city cars, suburban cars and interurbans and see cars from Pennsylvania, West Virginia and Ohio as your tour guide familiarizes you with changes to the cars through the years.

 Visitor Education Center & Restoration Shop Tour

 Finish your tour where you started: at the Visitor Education Center.
-In air-conditioned comfort you’ll find a pictorial exhibit of street railways and how they related to everyday life during the Trolley Era.
+In air-conditioned comfort you’ll find a pictorial rotating exhibit featuring key themes of the Trolley Era.
 You will also find interactive items for children, including Play Trolley 225 (for kids 2 to 5 get it?), the Chuggington train set and much more.
 If you missed the introduction video, return here to view it.
 Be sure to stop by the Museum Store, where a variety of rail-related gifts and souvenirs of your visit can be purchased.

 While in the store, ask about a tour of the Restoration Shop (adjacent to the VEC).
 Here you will see how volunteer craftsmen rebuild, restore and maintain our vintage trolley fleet.

 • Schedule your next birthday, anniversary, field trip, reunion, company picnic, corporate meeting or photo session with us.